A guide on getting rid of acne scars for different skin textures.

 here are some of the best treatments provided by dermatologists if you want an even skin tone and skin color:

 This procedure removes the skin’s surface with the use of specific chemicals.
 When the top layer is removed, the new skin that comes in is usually smoother and has fewer scars.

-A dermatologist will apply a chemical solution to your skin during a chemical peel.
+A dermatologist will apply a chemical solution to your skin during chemical peels.
 This solution scrapes away damaged skin cells, enabling the growth of healthy skin in their stead.